 There are way too many people asking.

-President Trump going forward has tightened up the unmasking rules, and you've seen a remarkable decline in the searching of Americans' phone records under President Trump, but we don't have the truth about what went on in the fall of sixteen yet.
+President Trump going forward has tightened up the unmasking rules, and you've seen a remarkable decline in the searching of Americans' phone records under President Trump.

 We got to keep digging.

-If we can a little bit here into opening the country and you know, Adam Schiff and the Democrats and all the spending, Lee Zeldon, uh really three trillion dollars on on things that are unrelated to COVID relief.
+And, you know, Adam Schiff and the Democrats and all the spending, Lee Zeldon, barely $3 trillion on things that are unrelated to COVID relief.

-And tell me why, even though you're in New York, why should somebody in a red state with that elects responsible governors that doesn't run deficits and debt and funds their punch uh pensions, why should they be forced to bail out a state like New York, New Jersey, Illinois, or California?
+And tell me why, even though you're in New York, why should somebody in a red state that elects responsible governors, that doesn't run deficits and debt, and funds their pensions, why should they be forced to bail out a state like New York, New Jersey, Illinois, or California?

-Well, the and the size of the S doesn't pass a smell test, and it keeps growing.
+Well, and the size of the ask doesn't pass a smell test, and it keeps growing.

-Now Governor Cuomo is asking for sixty-one billion dollars, and he's asking for the federal government not not just to bail out the state right now, but to bail out New York State for the next three years.
+Now, Governor Cuomo is asking for $61 billion, and he's asking for the federal government not just to bail out the state right now, but to bail out New York State for the next three years.

-And if you look at the bill that's the over 1800 page three trillion dollar bill that's gonna be voted on today, the bill that includes checks for people who are in our country illegally, a massive prison release, uh throughout America implementing ballot harvesting and making voter ID illegal, and and then changing the Unemployment provision in a way where people won't be going back to work for almost a year because they're gonna get paid a whole lot more to stay at home and not do any work than to go back to their jobs.
+And if you look at the bill that's the over 1,800-page $3 trillion bill that's going to be voted on today, the bill that includes checks for people who are in our country illegally, a massive prison release throughout America, implementing ballot harvesting and making voter ID illegal, and then changing the unemployment provision in a way where people won't be going back to work for almost a year because they're going to get paid a whole lot more to stay at home and not do any work than to go back to their jobs.

-Now, in in that bill, though, as well, is that you have hundreds of billions of dollars for state local governments beyond what they are even asking for.
+Now, in that bill, though, as well, is that you have hundreds of billions of dollars for state and local governments beyond what they are even asking for.

-This is not a product of of bipartisanship or discussion or compromise or debate or vetting.
+This is not a product of bipartisanship or discussion or compromise or debate or vetting.

 We'll continue to update it.